suBsequent ComIng

 Here’s a picture of me in a play at the Wright Opera House last year.
 I’m hard to spot among other people, which is probably for the best.

-suBsequentComIng by Brendan ZaChary AllIson
+suBsequent ComIng by Brendan ZaChary AllIson

 Roland flailed pathetically as his Halo Hybrid White stimulated key areas of his limbic system.
 The first zaps gave him solace, connection, love, hope, and billions of sizzled synapses.
 Well worth tithing 80% of his salary.
 Worth learning how to overcrank the stimpulses.
 At first.
 Now, even though they were strong enough to kill the average elephant, they didn’t even bring him back to baseline.
-He couldn’t even remember where, what, or who he was.

 He was used to the side effects like drooling and unwanted releases from his nether regions.
 Fortunately, he’d learned to stay inside and connect his air freshener to his brain interface.
 It made scents when you think about it.
 Then he got an unexpected call.

 “We sense you’re feeling down again!
-Close your eyes and clench your teeth!”
+Clench your teeth!”
 Roland was too slow this time.
-He regained consciousness and swallowed bits of tongue, teeth, lips, and his carpet.
-His headset’s messaging module was damaged and he noticed blood dripping on to his shoulder.
+When he regained consciousness, he noticed he’d swallowed bits of tongue, teeth, lips, carpet, and his damaged headset.
+Blood dripped on to his shoulder.
 But God loved him and so he smiled as best he could with what was left of his motor cortex.
 He slowly crawled to the kitchen as he realized his left leg was paralyzed, checked his cupboards for food, then remembered he couldn’t afford any.
 Didn’t his wife buy anything?
 Ah, he remembered, she left him after he spent their kids’ college fund on neurevangelism.
 He was really hungry.
 Was he dying?
 Would he die alone?
 He was so lonely!
-The next stimulation pulse hit him without the usual warning message.
-As his neurons fired their last, he thought he saw God.
-But ?e looked so different this time.
+Would anyone ever love…

 Author Commentary